-Intel Unchains Beast Canyon NUC to Disrupt the SFF Market
+Beast Canyon NUCs Show Up on Retail Site

-After briefly teasing its NUC 11 Extreme (Beast Canyon) at Computex 2021, Intel has formally launched the new NUC kits.
-With the novelty that Beast Canyon now accepts the best graphics cards, it's debatable whether it's still considered a NUC or more like a small form factor (SFF) system now.
+After briefly teasing its NUC 11 Extreme (Beast Canyon) at Computex 2021, there is now more information about the new NUC kits on retailer listings from SimplyNUC.
+It also appeared on Intel's website.
+With the novelty that Beast Canyon now accepts the best graphics cards.

-Beast Canyon, which succeeds Ghost Canyon, measures 357 x 189 x 120mm.
+Beast Canyon, which will succeed Ghost Canyon, measures 357 x 189 x 120mm.
 It's essentially an 8-liter case, a departure from the previous 5-liter enclosures.
 The extra space is there so that Beast Canyon can house discrete graphics cards with a maximum length of up to 308.4mm (12 inches).
 The NUC supplies one PCIe 4.0 x16 expansion slot, though while there's enough headroom for a full-length graphics card, the NUC only sports a 650W 80Plus Gold ITX power supply.

 That may not be sufficient to feed the more power-hungry graphics cards, though it's an upgrade over Ghost Canyon's modest 500W unit.
 On the other hand, the supported CPUs are all 65W or lower parts.
 That should leave enough headroom for even the most power hungry GPUs like the RTX 3090.
 The sensible approach would of course be to err on the side of caution and stick with slightly lower power GPUs like the RTX 3080 and RX 6800 XT — and don't get a model that comes with a big factory overclock.